 However, the computer programmer with more than 10 years’ experience says he must have applied for 50 positions without success.
 Then his wife found English Language Partners online.

-Work Talk participants spend a total of 48 hours on the programme, learning such things as how to approach employers, prepare for interviews, develop professional networking skills and tailor CVs.
+English for Job Seekers participants spend a total of 48 hours on the programme, learning such things as how to approach employers, prepare for interviews, develop professional networking skills and tailor CVs.
 “It’s like a very long orientation,” Ted says.

 Eric is pleased with the way Ted has slotted into the business, coming on board not long after the factory had undergone a substantial upgrade, including a new building, new kiln and dryer and other working machinery.